 As the season progresses, you’ll need to perform some routine maintenance to make sure your mulch continues to look its best.
 About once a month, check your mulch for compaction and use a hand-operated cultivator or rake to loosen the mulch if it gets too compacted.
 Remove any weeds that manage to grow through the mulch layers.

 Mold and fungus can sometimes be a problem.
 Remove any fungus you find, as well as the mulch in the immediate surrounding area.
-If you’re using mulch colored by ChromaScape's Amerimulch colorants specially formulated with our Plus additive, this shouldn’t be an issue as our unique additive contains fungicides to reduce the occurrence and growth rate of mold and fungus.
+If you’re using mulch colored with Amerimulch colorants and specially formulated Plus additive, this shouldn’t be an issue as our unique additive contains fungicides to reduce the occurrence and growth rate of mold and fungus.

 If your mulch beds start to thin, just add mulch until you reach the desired depth.
 By performing these basic tasks, you can keep your mulch fresh and your landscape looking great all year round.